 The strongest results on the cycle counts of a random regular graph came in \cite{MWW}, where the Poisson approximation was shown to hold even as $d=d(n)$ and $r=r(n)$ grow with $n$, so long as $(d-1)^{2r-1}=o(n)$.
-This is a natural boundary: In this asymptotic regime, all cycles in $G$ of length $r$ or less have disjoint edges, asymptotically almost surely.
+This is a natural boundary: in this asymptotic regime, all cycles in $G$ of length $r$ or less have disjoint edges, asymptotically almost surely.
 If $(d-1)^{2r-1}$ grows any faster, this fails.
 This led the authors in \cite{MWW} to speculate that the Poisson approximation failed beyond this threshold.
 Surprisingly, this is not the case.
-In Theorem~\ref{thm:bestpoiapprox}, we give a Poisson approximation for the cycle counts that holds so long as $\sqrt{r}(d-1)^{3/2r-1}=o(n)$.
-We also give a quantitative bound on the accuracy of the approximation, which was our original motivation and is the necessary ingredient for our results on linear eigenvalue statistics.
-As a bonus, we can give in Theorem~\ref{thm:genpoiapprox} a distributional approximation not just of the cycle counts, but of the entire process of cycles.
+In Theorem~\ref{thm:bestpoiapprox}, we give a Poisson approximation for the cycle counts that holds so long as $\sqrt{r}(d-1)^{\frac32r-1}=o(n)$.
+We give a quantitative bound on the accuracy of the approximation, which is the necessary ingredient for our results on linear eigenvalue statistics.
+As a bonus, we give in Theorem~\ref{thm:genpoiapprox} a distributional approximation not just of the cycle counts, but of a more general process defined by the cycles.

 The Poisson approximation in \cite[Theorem~1]{MWW} uses a combinatorial technique for asymptotic enumeration known as the method of switchings.
 We adapt this technique to use Stein's method of exchangeable pairs for Poisson approximation.
 We discuss both methods further in the following section.
 As noted in \cite{Wor}, they have some obvious similarity, but we believe that this is the first time they have been connected in a rigorous way.
 This connection gives a novel construction of an exchangeable pair for use with Stein's method, and it allows the machinery of Stein's method to be used in some new combinatorial settings.